Sachin Tanwar: Pro-Kabaddi League

-Sachin made his debut in the fifth season of Pro kabbadi league and was the highest raid point scorer for Gujarat Giants finishing with 159 raid points.
+Sachin made his debut in the fifth season of Pro Kabaddi league and was the highest raid point scorer for Gujarat Giants finishing with 159 raid points.
 He made his debut the 26–20 victory over Dabang Delhi in Hyderabad and scored three raid points.
 He scored eight points in the 20–32 loss against Haryana Steelers in Nagpur.
 He scored his first career Super 10 in the 29–19 victory over Telugu Titans in Ahmedabad.
 He finished the campaign with seven Super 10s and two Super Raids at a strike rate of 53.89.

 Sachin registered his first Super 10 in the fourth match of sixth season against the Haryana Steelers in the 36–25 victory in Patna.
 He scored his second in the subsequent game against Puneri Paltan in a 37–27 win for the Fortunegiants.
 Sachin bettered his raid point tally from the previous campaign and finished with 190 in 23 matches.
 He scored seven Super 10s and finished among the top 10 raid point scorer for the second season running.